What We Did

 - It is a threatened, endangered, or rare species that if lost would have an impact on the mountain’s health by the above definitions.

 - It is especially iconic or charismatic, can be used to build public affinity and interest, and/or can be used as to help gauge the health of the mountain by the above definitions.

 ENGAGING THE BROADER SCIENTIFIC COMMUNITY

-A thorough assessment of existing information, data, and reports was done for the preliminary indicators.
+A thorough assessment of existing information, data, and reports was done for the preliminary list of ecological health indicators.
 This information was then distilled into summary worksheets that were used as the basis for three workshops:

 - A two-day workshop on March 10–11, 2016, which brought together 60 local and agency scientists to consider the remaining (non-bird) indicators

 Participants were broken into facilitated, taxonomically based groups to review the existing information, discuss the current state of agency knowledge and data sources, identify information gaps, and provide feedback on the list of proposed indicators, metrics, and condition and trends assessments.

 They relied upon a wide array of background materials including agency reports and data sets, published papers, and gray literature; however, where data were scarce or nonexistent, participants were asked to use their best professional judgment to try to make a statement about goals, conditions, and trends for the proposed indicators.

 A subset of the initially proposed indicators was selected based on these discussions and the feedback gathered at the workshops.
 These indicators were deemed good representatives of the health of Mt.
 Tam, and they had sufficient information or opinion consensus to set metrics and assess condition and trends.
 These are the indicators included in Measuring the Health of a Mountain: A Report on Mt.
 Tamalpais’ Natural Resources and on this website.